Doliodus

-Doliodus is a genus of cartilaginous fish known from the Early Devonian period of what is now New Brunswick, Canada.
-It includes a single named species, either D. problematicus or D. latispinosus, which was originally described based on isolated teeth and potentially fin spines, but has since had a well-preserved body fossil assigned.
+Doliodus is an extinct genus of cartilaginous fish known from the Early Devonian period of what is now New Brunswick, Canada.
+It includes a single named species, referred to either as D. problematicus or D. latispinosus, which was originally described based on isolated teeth and fin spines, but has since had a well-preserved body fossil assigned.
 The classification of the genus is uncertain, but it has been considered a member of the order Omalodontiformes.
 A more complete specimen that some authors assign to the genus shows features that are transitional between the extinct acanthodians and cartilaginous fish.

 Discovery and naming

 The first material that some authors classify as Doliodus was identified by Joseph Whiteaves in 1881, and consists of several isolated fin spines which he identified as a new species in the genus Ctenacanthus, and which he named C. latispinosus.
 This species had no assigned holotype specimen.
 In 1889, these spines were suggested to instead belong to the genus Climatius by paleontologist Arthur Smith Woodward, who in 1892 also described a single, fragmentary tooth crown from the same locality (designated NHMUK PVP.6540) as the holotype of a new species in the now-disused cartilaginous fish genus Diplodus.
 (Note: The name Diplodus was preoccupied by a genus of sea bream, and the replacement name Didymodus was proposed by naturalist Edward Drinker Cope.
 This genus is itself now considered a synonym of Orthacanthus.)
 This species, which he named Diplodus problematicus, was reclassified as the new genus Doliodus problematicus the following year by paleontologist Ramsay Traquair based on 19 more complete teeth from the same site.
 A 2003 paper published in Nature by Randall Miller and coauthors described a fossilized cartilaginous fish with a well-preserved dentition, skull, fins, and trunk (designated as NBMG 10127) and tooth anatomy similar to that described by Woodward and Traquair in D. problematicus, and these authors assigned this specimen to that species.